prajolshrestha/Deep-Learning-Problems/README.md

 - 03 RNN (Only using Numpy)

-- 04 Pytorch - Classification
+- 04 Pytorch - Classification (basics)

-- 05 Pytorch - Regression
+- 05 Pytorch - Regression (basics)

-- 06 Transformer - Monocular Depth Estimation
+- 06 Transformer - Monocular Depth Estimation (using pre-trained model)

-- 07 Transformer - Translation using Attention Mechanism
+- 07 Transformer - Translation using Attention Mechanism (from scratch)

-- 08 Transformer - Stable Duffision using Attention Mechanism [Running....]
+- 08 Transformer - Stable Duffision using Attention Mechanism [Running....] (from scratch)